 Your skin health cannot solely rely on the products you apply, it is important to start your regime from within.
 Eating the right foods is not only essential for your internal health, but also for healthier, acne free skin.

 For centuries, numerous cultures and health practices including Ayurveda, apply the very basic science of; the skin reflects what’s happening on the inside.
-Acne is the reflection of a physical imbalance; a vitiation of the both the energetic forces called the doshas and the body tissues.
+Acne is the reflection of a physical imbalance; a vitiation of both the energetic forces called the doshas and the body tissues.
 You can help treat your acne by eating a diet that brings these forces back into balance.
 Toxins and bacteria that aren’t released, get stored in the body for long periods of time before finally sprouting out as pimples and acne.
 Without the right diet, you cannot expect healthy or lasting improvement in your skin.

 Here are 12 foods to include in your diet that will help your body cleanse for clearer, Acne free skin:

 With the highest recorded levels of Vitamin C of any fruit in the world, measuring up to 100 times the Vitamin C content found in an orange, Kakadu Plum the perfect inclusion to the diet for healthier skin.
 Due to its extreme potency, you only need around 1g of Freeze Dried Kakadu Plum powder to match the Vitamin C content found in an entire orange.
 Celebrated for its medicinal properties and known antibacterial, antifungal and antiviral agent it is great to clear pimple-causing bacteria and aid in Acne free skin.

 Kakadu Plum is also a wonderful topical ingredient which is an active ingredient in our Complexion Cream